Fast and Fusiest: An Optimal Fusion-Aware Mapper for Accelerator Design: Abstract

 \section{Abstract}

-The latency and energy of tensor algebra accelerators depend on how data movement and operations are scheduled (\emph{i.e.,} \emph{mapped}) onto accelerators, so determining the potential of an accelerator architecture requires both a performance model and a \emph{mapper} to search for the optimal mapping.
-A key optimization that the mapper must explore is \emph{fusion}, meaning holding data on-chip between computation steps, which has been shown to reduce energy and latency by reducing DRAM accesses.
-However, prior mappers cannot find optimal mappings with fusion (\emph{i.e.,} \emph{fused mappings}) in a feasible runtime because the number of fused mappings to search increases exponentially with the number of workload computation steps.
+A low-latency and energy-efficient tensor algebra accelerator design must optimize how data movement and operations are scheduled (i.e., mapped) in the accelerator architecture.
+A key mapping optimization is fusion, meaning holding data on-chip between computation steps in the workload, which has been shown to reduce energy and latency by reducing expensive off-chip data movement.
+However, the optimal fusion choice depends on the workload and workload shape, and a mapper, which searches for the optimal mapping, can improve energy and latency significantly.
+However, prior mappers cannot find optimal mappings with fusion (i.e., fused mappings) in a feasible runtime because the number of fused mappings to search increases exponentially with the number of computation steps in the workload.

-In this paper, we introduce the Fast and Fusiest Mapper (\emph{FFM}), the first mapper to quickly find optimal mappings in a comprehensive fused mapspace for tensor algebra workloads.
-FFM shrinks the search space by pruning subsets of mappings (\emph{i.e.,} \emph{partial mappings}) that are shown to never be a part of optimal mappings, quickly eliminating all suboptimal mappings with those partial mappings as subsets.
+In this paper, we introduce the Fast and Fusiest Mapper (FFM), a mapper to quickly find optimal mappings in a comprehensive fused mapspace for tensor algebra workloads.
+FFM shrinks the search space by pruning subsets of mappings (i.e., partial mappings) that are shown to never be a part of optimal mappings, quickly eliminating all suboptimal mappings containing those partial mappings.
 Then FFM joins partial mappings to construct optimal fused mappings.

-We evaluate FFM and show that, although the mapspace size grows exponentially with the number of computation steps, FFM's runtime scales approximately linearly.
-FFM is orders of magnitude faster ($>1000\times$) than prior state-of-the-art approaches at finding optimal mappings for Transformers.
+Using FFM, we demonstrate an energy-delay-product (EDP) reduction by up to $1.8\times$ compared to TransFusion, a state-of-the-art accelerator with hand-optimized fusion.
+Moreover, we show that FFM finds mappings orders of magnitude faster ($>10,000\times$) than prior automated mappers TileFlow and SET, and given the same runtime, reduces EDP by $>2\times$.